OfficeDev/office-dev-program-docs/docs/office-365-developer-program.md

 ---
 title: Office 365 Developer Program
-description: The Office 365 Developer Program helps you develop and test Office 365 solutions ms.date: 2/16/2018
+description: The Office 365 Developer Program helps you develop and test Office 365 solutions. ms.date: 3/16/2018
 ---

 # Welcome to the Office 365 Developer Program